teloon/notes/git/pro-git.md

 `git stash list`: list all the stashes done previously.
 `git stash apply [STASH-ID]`: reapply the stash to the current working dir, if `[STASH-ID]` is ommited, the latest stash will be applied.**NOTE**: Having a clean working directory and applying it on the same branch **aren’t** necessary to successfully apply a stash.`git stash apply --index`: For `git satsh apply`, the changes to your files were reapplied, but the file you staged before wasn’t restaged.
 To do that, you must run the git stash apply command with a --index option to tell the command to try to reapply the staged changes.
 `git stash drop`: `git stash apply` only apply stash, but don't remove it.
 This command will do it.
-`git stash pop`: apply and drop.## 6.3.2 Creating a Branch from a StashIt's helpful when conflicts happen to `git stash apply`.`git stash branch BRANCH-NAME`: Creates a new branch for you, checks out the commit you were on when you stashed your work, reapplies your work there, and then drops the stash if it applies successfully## 6.4.2 Changing Multiple Commit Messages
+`git stash pop`: apply and drop.## 6.3.2 Creating a Branch from a StashIt's helpful when conflicts happen to `git stash apply`.`git stash branch BRANCH-NAME [STASH-ID]`: Creates a new branch for you, checks out the commit you were on when you stashed your work, reapplies your work there, and then drops the stash if it applies successfully## 6.4.2 Changing Multiple Commit Messages
 `git rebase -i HEAD ̃3`: **Note** that these commits are listed in the **opposite** order than you normally see them using the log command.(When rebasing, apply the commits top to bottom)## 6.4.5 Splitting a Commit
 In `git rebase -i HEAD~3`, change the instruction on the commit to **edit**.
 ```pick f7f3f6d changed my name a bitedit 310154e updated README formatting and added blamepick a5f4a0d added cat-file